-To replace areas of grass cover with alternative environmentally friendly ground cover reducing fuel use, noise and air pollution, while promoting eco-friendly habitat.
+To continue to replace areas of grass cover with alternative environmentally friendly ground cover reducing fuel use, noise and air pollution, while promoting eco-friendly habitat.
+Collaborations will be necessary between facilities, facultym staff, and students to manage campus resources like the community garden, pollinator garden, and other sustainable landscaping initiatives.